thnbao22/Container-Labs/README.md

 # Introduction

-This is the repository which hosts my hands-on lab with Docker
+This is the repository which hosts my hands-on lab with Docker.
+You can download this [script](install_docker.sh) to install Docker on Ubuntu Linux.

 1. [Docker Basic](Docker-Basic)
 2. [Building Container Image](Building-Container-Image)